 The first phase of upgrading the A1 to motorway standard between Leeming and Barton opened to traffic on Friday 22 September 2017.

 The southern section between junction 51 at Leeming and junction 52 at Catterick became a three-lane motorway and the speed restrictions were lifted.
 Drivers are now able to benefit from the extra capacity and improved road information to help keep traffic flowing smoothly on the six mile section between Leeming and Catterick.

 By opening this section ahead of the remaining length we were able to release the benefits of the scheme to our road users as well as reducing the remaining length of roadworks.

-Over the autumn period our focus will concentrate on the remainder of the project including completing the local access road between Scotch Corner and Brompton-on-Swale and opening the new Fort Bridge.
+Over the autumn period our focus will concentrate on the remainder of the project including completing the local access road between Scotch Corner and Brompton-on-Swale including resurfacing works on Catterick North overbridge and the construction of a new roundabout at Gatherley Road.
 This will lead us to our next major milestones which will be the opening of the motorway between Scotch Corner interchange and junction 56 Barton and Catterick junction to Scotch Corner in winter 2017/18.